-Service Committees review the prioritisation analysis and officers undertake any reworking and/or rephasing of schemes as required to ensure the most efficient and effective use of resources deployed.
-The Capital Programme is subsequently agreed by General Purposes Committee (GPC), who recommends it to Full Council as part of the overarching Business Plan.
+Service Committees and the A&I Committee review the prioritisation analysis and the Capital Programme is subsequently agreed by General Purposes Committee (GPC), who recommends it to Full Council as part of the overarching Business Plan.

+Appendix 6 provides a diagram that outlines the governance arrangements that have been put in place for the Capital Programme.

-As part of the 2016-17 Business Planning cycle, the Council also introduced an additional, cross-cutting approach to delivering the Business Plan, which has operated alongside the traditional process.
-The new Strategic Framework identifies seven priority outcomes and five key enablers; the priorities highlight the areas the Council believes it should be focusing on, and the enablers determine how it should go about achieving this.
+As part of the 2017-18 Business Planning cycle, the Council is also extending the cross-cutting approach to delivering the Business Plan introduced for the 2016-17 process, which operated alongside the traditional process.
+The Transformation Delivery Model is an alternative cross-cutting approach, designed to ensure we maximise the opportunities across the Council and with partners to deliver services in a different way.
 For further detail on this approach, please see the Strategic Framework (Section 1).
 In time, it is expected that this approach could have significant implications for the Capital Programme, for example, through the generation of additional Invest to Save schemes.
-Whilst the Council is still embedding this new process, the majority of the Capital Programme has continued to be developed in line with the 'traditional' process as described above.

-A summary of the Capital Programme can be found in the Medium Term Financial Strategy section of the Business Plan, with further detail provided by each Service within their individual finance tables (Section 3).
+A summary of the Capital Programme can be found in the Medium Term Financial Strategy section of the Business Plan (Section 2), with further detail provided by each Service within their individual finance tables (Section 3).